Agreement

 They ponder

-like Everyone, No one, someone, Somebody, Everybody, always take a singular
+Words like Everyone, No one, someone, Somebody, Everybody, always take a singular verb

 The committee is ready with its plan.